 Another issue is time; you are wasting precious time waiting for comments – and if your group admin have turned on pre-approval for posts, you are potentially wasting even more time waiting for your post to be approved, or wasting time if your post is declined and the admin team go out of their way to message you, urging you to seek legit medical help.

 I’ll be honest; nothing makes me wince more than seeing videos of babies struggling to breathe, sporting angry rashes, huge lumps on their heads from falls, scarily high temperatures, questions about reduced movements etc popping up in our groups pending post inbox.

 We’ve cracked down on posts about rashes, breathing issues and anything that we deem medically urgent now, as we’ve reached the point that people are trying to use the group as a medical resource.
-We’ll either approve, leave appropriate NHS signposting and turn comments off, or decline the post and inbox the member.
+We simply cannot risk you being given the wrong advice, or wasting time that could be used seeking medical assistance.

-We are a support group, absolutely, but beyond minor issues like teething and grazes, we absolutely cannot give medical advice or allow other members to give it.
+We understand that mummies worry and seek guidance from other mothers, but beyond minor issues like teething and grazes, we absolutely cannot give medical advice or allow other members to give it.
 It wastes time that could be spent contacting 111/999 instead of reading comments from strangers online, it puts the health of little ones at risk, and it puts our necks on the lines because if a child was to become seriously unwell or worse due to poor advice given in our group, we’d be liable!
 We would never ever forgive ourselves.

 We are continuing to approve posts about reduced movements as they’re a good opportunity to raise awareness and share Kicks Count information, as other members who are unaware of what to do/when to act will see the post and learn something, but we will turn comments off after enough resources are signposted.